hitode909/Plack-Middleware-Bootstrap/README.md

 Plack::Middleware::Bootstrap wraps HTML with Bootstrap design template.

 Plack::Middleware::Bootstrap provides better design to simple HTML.
-For example, You can generate simple API document with some tool, and prettify with Plack::Middleware::Bootstrap.
+For example, You can generate simple HTML document with some tool, and prettify with Plack::Middleware::Bootstrap.

 # SEE ALSO